 Currently, CDC serves over 450 children, adults, and families per year.
 The organization also serves as an important community resource to the general public, area businesses, and local governmental bodies.
 The organization also supports the Hoosier Prairie Arc and the Arc of Carroll County in outreach efforts with local families.

-The agency offers a broad range of community and agency based adult services fully accredited by CARF.
+The agency offers a broad range of community and agency based adult services fully accredited by ISO.
 This includes Day Services for pre-vocational and life skills training, Supported Living Services for home and community based supports, Group Homes for 24 hour residential services, Heartland Employment Services to develop/maintain community employment opportunities and CDC Industries offering packaging, custodial, assembly, salvage and inventory management to area businesses as well as venture activity to provide income and work experience for consumers who want jobs.
 CDC has also developed and sponsored HUD subsidized apartment projects in recent years through its Access Housing initiatives.

 Community partners include Twin Lakes Kiwanis Club, Rensselaer Rotary, White County Community Foundation, Jasper Foundation, Carroll County Community Foundation, Newton County Community Foundation, Knights of Columbus (Monticello, Rensselaer, Delphi), Monticello Lions Club, White Co.
-Healthy Families, United Way of White County, Arc of Carroll County, Jefferson Township Community Fund (Kentland), Center Township Community Fund (Fowler), and the Morocco Lions Club, KV Works, Chamber of Commerce [Monticello, DeMotte, Carroll County & Rensselaer], Wabash Valley Mental Health Center, Boy Scouts, KIRPC, and Monticello Rotary.
+Healthy Families, United Way of White County, Arc of Carroll County, Jefferson Township Community Fund (Kentland), Center Township Community Fund (Fowler), the Morocco Lions Club, KV Works, Chamber of Commerce [Monticello, DeMotte, Carroll County & Rensselaer], Wabash Valley Mental Health Center, Boy Scouts, KIRPC, and Monticello Rotary.